-In this work, through first-principles calculations and theoretical analysis, we show that the family of monolayer iron oxyhalides Fe$_2X_2$O ($X=$Cl, Br, I) is a new class of 2D altermagnet RCI.
-These materials exhibit excellent stability and robust $d$-wave altermagnetic ordering.
+In this work, through first-principles calculations and theoretical analysis, we show that the family of monolayer iron oxyhalides Fe$_2X_2$O ($X=$Cl, Br, I) is a new class of 2D altermagnetic RCIs.
+These materials exhibit excellent stability and robust $d$-wave altermagnetism.
 They are semiconductors, each of their spin channels possesses a nontrivial real Chern number ($\nu_R^\uparrow = \nu_R^\downarrow = 1$), so the whole system can be viewed as a combination of two copies of spin-polarized RCIs.
-This real Chern topology, coupled with $d$-wave altermagnetism, gives rise to spin-polarized topological corner modes.
-Specifically, in a $C_4$-symmetric sample (e.g., square shaped), corner modes with opposite spin polarizations reside at different corners and are connected by fourfold rotation.
-Moreover, these 2D altermagnets host an intruiging valley structure, demonstrating a strong coupling between altermagnetic order, valley, spin, and crystal lattice.
-We predict a linear dichroism, enabling selective excitation of altermagnetic valleys by linearly polarized light, and the excited valley-polarized carriers are also simultaneously spin-polarized.
-Applying lattice strain can also induce valley polarization.
-Notably, Fe$_2$Cl$_2$O is multiferroic, exhibiting both ferroelasticity and altermagnetic ordering, where a small strain can switch its N\'eel vector orientation and the distribution of topological corner modes.
+This real Chern topology, coupled with altermagnetism, gives rise to spin-polarized topological corner modes.
+Specifically, in a $C_4$-symmetric sample, corner modes with opposite spin polarizations reside at different corners and are connected by fourfold rotation.
+Moreover, these 2D altermagnets host an intriguing valley structure, demonstrating a strong coupling between altermagnetic order, valley, spin, and lattice.
+We predict a valley linear dichroism, enabling selective excitation of altermagnetic valleys by linearly polarized light, and the excited valley-polarized carriers are also simultaneously spin-polarized.
+Applying lattice strain can also induce valley polarization and split corner modes.
+Notably, Fe$_2$Cl$_2$O is multiferroic, exhibiting both ferroelasticity and altermagnetism, where a small strain can switch its N\'eel vector orientation.
 In addition, the charge and spin conductivities of these altermagnets are readily tunable by valley/spin polarization and by strain.
 Our findings establish monolayer iron oxyhalides as a promising platform for exploring magnetic real Chern topology and its interplay with altermagnetism, spin, valley, and lattice degrees of freedom.